StratifyLabs/StratifyBlog/content/device/2021-11-30-printfers-vs-code-steppers.md

 title: printf()-ers vs Code Steppers
 ---

+There are generally two schools of thought when it comes to microcontroller debugging: code-stepping and `printf()` tracing.

+- Introduction
 - MCU Debugger Overview
   - ARM Block Diagram
   - Access the MCU debug unit